ryanaosborne/ArduinoIRWandz/README.md

 it, is "A project for tracking infrared inputs from a Wiimote, and triggering a signal when specific movements are detected" and his original project can be found here: https://github.com/bigokro/wiiwandz

+Building off of what he made this new version allows you to remove latency from his oringinal project by getting rid of any wireless transmissions (bluetooth and IFTTT).
+I removed the bluetooth latency by introducing an i2c IR sensor (same one found in the WiiRemote) controlled through and Arduino UNO and passed to this program via serial ports.
+That same Arduino UNO was used to remove the IFTTT latency by retransmitting our spell command.
+This method would allow you to use simple relays to create "magic."

+I also added the ability to use voice controls for spell commands rather than rely solely on movement of the IR source.

 Parts needed:

 Windows Computer with available USB port